ngscheurich/iris.nvim/README.md

 These are derived by blending two colors together to varying degrees.
 For example, the `cursorline` color is `base07` blended with a bit of `base00`, making it just slightly brighter than the background.

-Shout out to [folke]’s [Tokyo Night] colorscheme for the blending functions used in this package.
+Shout out to [folke]’s [Tokyo Night] colorscheme for the blending functions used to implement this functionality.

 ## Usage